The Best Nursing Pillow

 Nursing pillows can make breastfeeding easier for both mom and baby by providing extra support and comfort, particularly during the first few weeks while mom is recovering from giving birth.
-After considering the 10 nursing pillows on the market, I’m confident that My Brest Friend Deluxe ($49 with slipcover included; Amazon.com—pictured above is the newly released “green paisley” version) does the job the best, plus gives moms a few extras to support the early days with an infant.
+After considering 10 of the top nursing pillows on the market, I’m confident that My Brest Friend Deluxe (sold with slipcover, included on Amazon) does the job best.

 WHO SHOULD BUY A NURSING PILLOW?

 A nursing pillow belongs on the “nice to have” list for expecting parents.
 You can live without one, or make due with an all-purpose pillow.
 Women breastfed successfully for generations before official nursing pillows hit the consumer market, and many continue to do so today.

 Compared with the cost of other baby gear, however, a nursing pillow is an affordable item that could end up saving you more in the long run if it helps you breastfeed longer and more comfortably.
 A longer nursing period means less money spent on infant formula.

 Even moms who are not interested in breastfeeding might consider nursing pillows as a way to support baby during bottle-feeding sessions, or simply to lift them closer to their chests during cuddling.
 The prices of even top-of-the-line pillows aren’t outrageous additions to a baby registry.

 A longer nursing period means less money spent on infant formula.